Identity in social insects: Individuality thesis

-Ghiselin (1969, 1974) and David Hull (1976, 1978) asserted that complex or high level social insects are individuals rather than being like organisms.
+Michael Ghiselin (1969, 1974) and David Hull (1976, 1978) asserted that complex or high level social insects are individuals rather than being like organisms.
 This claim originally related to the issues regards the nature and reality of species, but can be interpreted to relate to inter colonial developments.
 Within the colonies of social insects such as ants, dynamic social recognition systems make their advanced societies possible.
 The mediator for the social recognition systems included a blend of hydrocarbons that each individual within a colony carried as a way to recognize others from within the same colony.
 The individuality of the sole insect and the cohesion of the colony are very similar in the ways that they approach recognition and solve conflicts.

 In the eusocial wasp Metapolybia cingulata, every individual fulfils a specific role in the colony in terms of nest building and for this reason the colony is able to thrive and actually have a nest.
 The roles have been categorized as: specialized water foragers, specialized pulp foragers, active builders, active generalists, and idle workers.
 If even one of these roles, even the "idle workers", did not accomplish their goal, the colony as a whole would be unsuccessful in maintaining a nest and would ultimately die.